 Aim to manage stress in a more proactive way.
 Instead of waiting until something upsets you to try and calm down in the moment, begin every day with a 10-minute meditation.
 This will regulate your breathing, calm your mind and body, and help you better manage any stress that comes your way before it overwhelms your adrenals.

 Adrenal fatigue affects a hormone called aldosterone, which is partly responsible for regulating salt in the body.
-Because of this, consuming more natural salts like Himalayan sea salt, which are full of trace minerals that support your adrenal function, can actually help heal your adrenals.
+Because of this, consuming more natural salts like Himalayan sea salt, which are full of trace minerals that support your adrenal function, can actually help in recovering from adrenal fatigue.

 6. Avoid Over-Exercising